[Trigger warning: This article talks about sexual harassment and rape]

 Whenever online harassment cases surface, this comment is made and remade into different versions, as if there’s an acceptable way to say it.
 Society is quick to confront the victim, while slow to hold predators accountable—letting them walk out the door towards their next target.

 Newsflash: Selfies aren’t free passes to objectify anyone.
-Just because our selfies “turn you on,” it doesn’t mean “we’re asking for it.”
+Just because our selfies “turn you on” doesn’t mean “we’re asking for it.”
 We aren’t clout accessories or punchlines.
 Whenever this behavior is perpetuated, we leave no responsibility to men to act rightfully.
 And if you think “backing up” your sexual remark with a “compliment” saves it, then you’re wrong.

 According to a 2018 report, someone is raped every hour in the Philippines.
 Just this month, an 80-year-old woman was raped in Palawan.
-The horrors aren’t even confined in the outside world—sometimes, the danger lurks around the virtual back alleys of the internet.
+The horrors aren’t even confined to the outside world—sometimes, the danger lurks around the virtual back alleys of the internet.

 We’re sick of saying this over and over, but we won’t back down from fighting for our bodies.
 After all, no other person has the right over them—except us.
 Women’s photos aren’t sexual invites—there are many reasons why we post photos, but it is not your job to know them.